imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2019

+- The Dramatic Portrait: The Art of Crafting Light and Shadow, by Chris Knight
 - [The Apology][], by Eve Ensler
 - [Mickey][], by Chelsea Martin
 - [What It Is][], by Lynda Barry